Have you been told your child has a sensory processing disorder (SPD)?

 - Hand-eye coordination

 Gains in fundamental developmental abilities allow the child to experience greater ease and satisfaction while interacting with the physical world and those around him.

 If you have been told your child has a sensory processing disorder, schedule an appointment with an eye doctor with experience in children’s vision and vision therapy.

-The exam examination will allow you develop a greater understanding of your child’s challenges, and to possibly begin a program that will facilitate your child’s overall success.
+An eye examination will allow you develop a greater understanding of your child’s challenges, and to possibly begin a vision therapy program that will facilitate your child’s overall success.